Selecting samples of galaxies with fewer Fingers-of-God: Discussion and conclusions

 The peculiar velocity of galaxies induces redshift-space distortions of their clustering pattern.
 This can be both a blessing and a curse: while distortions sourced by the large-scale velocity field contain valuable information about the growth of cosmic structures and the matter content of the Universe, the contribution associated with local dynamics --- the Fingers-of-God pattern --- poses a great challenge to modeling efforts as it is highly non-linear.

 In \S\ref{sec:eft_tests}, we showed explicitly that cosmological constraints derived from fitting EFTofLSS models to redshift-space power spectrum multipoles are suceptible to bias when FoG are present.
 The reason for this was explained in \S\ref{sec:intro_to_RSD}, where we used a simplified model to argue that the clustering of central-satellite and satellite-satellite pairs is expected to escape perturbative control on scales where their power spectrum quadrupole is negative.
 In \S\ref{sec:breakdown_of_Pk}, we took this insight further: we simulated a typical galaxy sample by populating the \texttt{Abacus} $N$-body mocks with galaxies resembling BOSS CMASS LRGs using an HOD, and found that the satellite-satellite contribution crosses this threshold around $k\approx 0.1\,h\,\rm{Mpc}^{-1}$, whereas for central-satellite pairs this is closer to $k\approx 0.2\,h\,\rm{Mpc}^{-1}$.
 From this, we argued that, already by $k\approx 0.2\,h\,\rm{Mpc}^{-1}$, there are fully non-perturbative contributions to the power spectrum multipoles at the $\mathcal{O}(10\%)$ level per mode, growing rapidly with $k$.
-This suggests that beyond those scales, FoG should be considered a source of unmodelable systematic error that is better removed.
+This suggests that beyond those scales, FoG should be considered a source of unmodelable systematic error that is better removed\footnote{Alternative models have recently been developed which pursue a non-perturbative treatment of the FoG (e.g.~\cite{eggemeierBoostingGalaxyClustering2025}).
+If these are shown to describe FoG in realistic ways, they will constitute an interesting complement to the removal we advocate for.}.

 To this end, we set out to identify indicators of FoG abundance that could be used to select cleaner samples.
 The crucial requirement on these indicators is that they be data-driven and that they make no explicit reference to the redshift-space galaxy density field itself.
 The latter point is key to avoid introducing new issues such as velocity bias, which affect FoG compression techniques proposed previously in the literature (e.g.~\cite{tegmark_cosmological_2006, reid_luminous_2009}).
 Ideally, the new techniques will only depend on local properties of the galaxy or its immediate environment, and not the large-scale structure it is embedded in.